-1. In the module navigation menu, select Admin > Configuration Manager > Family Management.

-The Family Management page appears.

-2. Select the family for which you want to create a family policy.
+- 1. In the Applications menu, navigate to ADMIN > Configuration Manager > Family Management. - The Family Management page appears. - 2.
+Select the family for which you want to create a family policy. - The workspace for the selected family appears. - 3.
+Select the Rules and Policies tab. - The Rules and Policies section appears.

-- If you want to access a new family from Policy Designer, you must first sign out of GE Digital APM, and then sign in. - If a user is signed into GE Digital APM at the time that you created a family, they cannot access the family unless they sign out of GE Digital APM and then sign in.

-The workspace for the selected family appears.

-3. Select the Rules and Policies tab.

-The Rules and Policies section appears.

-4. Select the Family Policies option, and then select ...

-Important: If you select the VB Rules option, family policies will be used instead of any configured rules for the family.
+4. If you select the Family Policies option, family policies will be used instead of any configured visual basic rules for the family.